klavins/EEP520-W20/week_5/README.md

+Software Engineering For Embedded Applications
+===

 Week 5: The Standard Template Library
-===
+---

 So far in the course we have covered the basics of C and C++, and focused in particular on writing abstract data types and classes that encapsulate data structures and the algorithms that act upon them.
 In particular, last week we introduced C++ data types, classes, and templates.